The 3 Remarkable Yet Simple Tools to Overcome Stress and Regain Inner Peace and Harmony

 The key to seeing the possible good when you’re facing challenges is to stay open and curious – this is how opportunities present themselves to you.

 Ask yourself, “What possible gift could there be for me inside of this challenge?”

-3. Practice the Rectangular Breathing Exercise.
+3. Ground yourself with the Rectangular Breathing Exercise.

 Let’s review the 3 tips for staying relaxed and present in any situation…

 Whenever you find yourself in a stressful circumstance, I recommend you try the following:

 - Notice what you’re noticing.

 - Ask yourself, “What possible good could come from this situation?”

 - Ground yourself with the Rectangular Breathing Exercise.